 Aside from seeing these magnificent monuments the other big attraction of Segovia is its restaurants which are famous for their roast meats.
 At weekends the town is packed with Madrileños seeking the traditional Castilian culinary specialities of conchinillo asado (roast suckling pig) and cordero asado (roast lamb).

 Nearby attractions of note are the 13th century church of Vera Cruz which lies below the main city and the Bourbon summer palace of La Granja which is just 12km south-east.
 This was built in the early 18th century by Philip V, Spain’s first Bourbon king.
 It’s well worth taking a stroll through the beautiful gardens with their spectacular fountains, surrounded by the mountains of the Sierra De Guadarrama.

-Segovia By Train – There are several trains per day from Madrid’s Atocha station in the south of the city which arrive in the main train station at Calle Obispo Quesada.
+There are several trains per day from Madrid’s Atocha station in the south of the city which arrive in the main train station at Calle Obispo Quesada.
 Please note that these are regional services travelling on the ‘Cercanias’ network with a journey time of around two hours each which isn’t particularly convenient for day trippers.
 A far better option is the high-speed AVE service which only takes 25 minutes from Madrid’s Chamartin station arriving in the Segovia-Guiomar station which is about 5km from the tourist centre.
-Frequent buses and taxis are available to take you into town.
+Bookings can be made online through the RENFE website.
+On arrival there are frequent buses and taxis are available to take you into town.

 This excursion first visits the walled city of Avila then proceeds on to Segovia which is home to a 2000 year old Roman aqueduct and the fairy tale Alcázar which was reputedly the inspiration for Walt Disney’s Cinderella castle.
 A typical Segovian lunch of roast pork is optional on this tour.